-Inevitably, you have seen mold at some point in your life.
-Whether on a loaf of bread that you let sit around too long, on the fruit you let spoil in the fridge, or in the basement of your Grandma’s house that always flooded, mold is routinely around us in our daily lives.
+Inevitably, you have seen mold grow at some point in your life.
+Whether on a loaf of bread that you let sit around too long, on the fruit you let spoil in the fridge, or in the basement of your Grandma’s house that always flooded, mold grows routinely around us in our daily lives.
 In a previous blog post, we included some common pictures of what mold looks like.
 You may be wondering, how does an organism seem to grow on all these drastically different materials, and if it can grow on food, in the shower, on walls and floors; what’s stopping it from taking over everything?!

 Let me start by saying mold is a fungus which grows branching structures called hyphae.
 Molds are made up of microbes from many different taxonomic groups, but they are all a part of the Kingdom Fungi.
 Generally speaking, mold has a few basic requirements for growth.
 Mold needs water, food, and the correct temperature range to grow.

 Moisture can come from any type of water you can think of: basement flooding, the forest floor after a rainstorm, elevated relative humidity in the swamps of the southeast US to name a few.
 You may not even think about it, but even a lot of the food we eat contains moisture that can support mold.
 The largest moisture concern in the home is liquid water, for example from a burst pipe or a drain backup.
 However, mold can grow without any liquid water present, only using the moisture content in the air as a water source. , Mold needs relative humidity to be above 60%, however, many types require it to exceed 70%, 80%, or higher.